The questions on everyone’s minds when they get their scores back from the bar examiners:

 If you want to increase your scores and not end up here…

 Check out the Make This Your Last Time collection of study tools here, where you’ll discover…

 - Magicsheets, condensed outlines that cover testable issues and rules

 - Approsheets, essay approach checklists and flowcharts

 - Passer’s Playbook 2.0, tools and techniques for effective bar prep.
-Includes guides, sample schedules, and blueprints that guide you on HOW to study, not just WHAT to study
+Includes guides, sample schedules, and blueprints that guide you on HOW to learn, not just WHAT to study

 - Mental Engines, a course on mental and emotional organization so you can stop being overwhelmed or anxious, and optimistic and productive